-Justice League (2017) suffers from the same overstuffing flaw as other DC ensemble features.
-But hey, it’s still Superfriends, on their first major big screen outing!
+Justice League (2017) suffers from the same overstuffing flaw in other DC ensemble features.
+But hey, it’s still Superfriends, in their first major big-screen outing!

 Justice League (2017) Synopsis

-Which would mean Justice League (2017) is again another example of DC being too eager and too desperate to leap into the super-profitable joint-universe movie franchise business.
+Which means Justice League (film) is again another example of DC being too eager and too desperate to leap into the super-profitable joint-universe movie franchise business.

-What can I say to this except … I can only keep on hoping.
+What else can I say about this except … I can only keep on hoping.
 Maybe one day, DC live action movies would be as good as its animated ones!